vtexdocs/dev-portal-content/docs/guides/Integration Guides/erp-integration-guide/erp-integration-import-products.md

 3. In the *Edit* column, click on the *Update* button corresponding to that product;
 4. You should now be able to see the Trade Policies you linked to that Product.

-[block:callout]
-{
-  "type": "info",
-  "body": "The ID of the main trade policy is always 1, but you can use the [Get Sales Channel List](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-get-saleschannel-list) endpoint in the Catalog API to get more information on the trade policies that are available in your store.
-To enable a new trade policy, follow the instructions provided in our [Help Center article](https://help.vtex.com/faq/how-to-configure-a-new-trade-policy--frequentlyAskedQuestions_700?locale=en)."
+>ℹ️ The ID of the main trade policy is always 1, but you can use the [Get Sales Channel List](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-get-saleschannel-list) endpoint in the Catalog API to get more information on the trade policies that are available in your store.
+To enable a new trade policy, follow the instructions provided in our [Help Center article](https://help.vtex.com/faq/how-to-configure-a-new-trade-policy--frequentlyAskedQuestions_700?locale=en).
-}
-[/block]
 ## Import SKU

 To add an SKU to a Product in your catalog, you should use the [Create SKU](https://developers.vtex.com/vtex-rest-api/reference/catalog-api-post-sku) endpoint in the Catalog API.